Frank LaPena: Teaching career and ethnography

 LaPena started teaching at Shasta College, from 1969 to 1971.
-LaPena taught at California State University, Sacramento within the art department and ethnic studies department, and serving as the director of the Native American studies department, between 1975 and 2002.
-He lectured on traditional and cultural Native American issues, which included the California traditions.
+He taught at California State University, Sacramento, within the art and ethnic studies departments, and served as the director of the Native American studies department between 1975 and 2002.
+He lectured on traditional and cultural Native American issues, including the California traditions.

-In 1970, he was part of the Maidu Dancers and Traditionalists group, as a founding member, ceremonial dancer and instructor.
-He had notable students, including Harry Fonseca.
+In 1970, he was part of the Maidu Dancers and Traditionalists group as a founding member, ceremonial dancer, and instructor.
+He had notable students, among them was Harry Fonseca.

-LaPena's contributions about the Wintu were included in the seminal book, Handbook of North American Indians Volume 8: California (1978).
-He was frequent contributor to the journal, News from Native California, between the late-1980s until the 2000s.
+LaPena contributed cultural and ethnographic records to the seminal book, Handbook of North American Indians Volume 8: California (1978), and he was a frequent contributor to the journal, News from Native California, between the late-1980s and the 2000s.

 Art career and poetry

-LaPena starting exhibiting his artwork in 1960 in a gallery in Chico.
-His artwork was shown nationally, as well as in Europe, Central and South America, Cuba, Australia and New Zealand.
-He created work in various mediums including in painting, printmaking, silversmithing, photography, woodworking, and others.
+LaPena starting exhibiting his artwork in 1960 at a gallery in Chico.
+His artwork was shown nationally, as well as in Central and South America, Cuba, Europe, Australia, and New Zealand.
+He created works in various mediums including in painting, printmaking, silversmithing, photography, woodworking, and others.

 LePena was part of the seminal art exhibition curated by artist Carlos Villa, Other Sources: An American Essay (1976), which was an alternative celebration of the United States Bicentennial, and focused on people of color and women.
 It showcased many San Francisco Bay Area artists including Ruth Asawa, Bernice Bing, Rolando Castellón, Claude Clark, Robert Colescott, Frank Day, Rupert García, Mike Henderson, Oliver Jackson, Linda Lomahaftewa, George Longfish, Ralph Maradiaga, José Montoya, Manuel Neri, Mary Lovelace O'Neal, Darryl Sapien, Raymond Saunders, James Hiroshi Suzuki, Horace Washington, Al Wong, René Yañez, and Leo Valledor.

 LaPena served as a co-curator of the traveling exhibition, The Extension of Tradition: Contemporary Northern California Native American Art in Cultural Perspective (1985–1986) at Crocker Art Museum and Palm Springs Art Museum.

-In 1999, at the 48th Venice Biennale, the exhibit “Rendezvoused" sponsored by the Native American Arts Alliance, curated by Nancy Mithlo (Chiricahua Apache) and featured artist Frank LaPena, alongside Harry Fonseca, Bob Haozous, Jaune Quick-to-See Smith, Kay WalkingStick, Richard Ray Whitman, and poet Simon Ortiz.
+In 1999, at the 48th Venice Biennale, the exhibit “Rendezvoused", sponsored by the Native American Arts Alliance and curated by Nancy Mithlo (Chiricahua Apache), featured works by Frank LaPena and the artists Harry Fonseca, Bob Haozous, Jaune Quick-to-See Smith, Kay WalkingStick, Richard Ray Whitman, and poet Simon Ortiz.

 Additionally, LaPena published several volumes of poetry.

 Death and legacy

 LaPena died on May 2, 2019, at the age of 81.
-LaPena had been married to Catherine Alice Sell Skinner, from August 19, 1966, to April 12, 1984, and ending in divorce.
-Together they had two children, and LaPena had five step-children.
+He was married to Catherine Alice Sell Skinner from August 19, 1966, until they divorced on April 12, 1984.
+They had two children, and LaPena had five step-children.

 His artwork is included in public museum collections, including at the Museum of Modern Art (MoMA), the Cantor Arts Center, the National Museum of the American Indian, C.N.
 Gorman Museum, and others.

-He was featured in two documentary films, Frank LaPeña: Wintu Artist and Traditionalist (1988) and The Heard Museum Presents Frank LaPeña, Artist and Lecturer (1993).
+LaPena was featured in two documentary films, Frank LaPeña: Wintu Artist and Traditionalist (1988) and The Heard Museum Presents Frank LaPeña, Artist and Lecturer (1993).